cmwylie19/findme-operator/LAB.md

 ### About
 The findme operator controls Deployments, Services, and Service Accounts.
-The operator will sync the reasons based on the Findme CRD.
+We will deploy the operator into the a loca